-Yes No Wheel vs Coin Flip: Which is Better for Decisions?
+Yes No Wheel vs Coin Flip - Which is Better?

 Introduction: Two Classic Decision Methods